 Then you finally make up your mind and decide you can do it.
 You start by actually pre-ing the work area to protect your furniture from any accidents and moving all the heavy furniture out of the way before beginning the actual installation process.

-Then you open the user’s manual for more specific clues that likely came along with the home theater audio system package you purchased.
+Then you open the user’s manual for more specific clues that likely came along with the home theater audio system you purchased.

 A complete understanding of how a speaker is built internally provides enhanced knowledge that can be visualized to depict what counts on different types of speakers for the layout.